orasmaem/DeliveryFeeCalculator/README.md

 # Delivery Fee Calculator

 This application calculates delivery fees for food couriers based on regional base fees, vehicle types, and weather conditions.
+The calculator retrieves real-time weather data from the Estonian Environment Agency and applies business rules to determine delivery fees.

 ## Technologies Used